matkrin/md-lsp/testdata/test file c.md

 Here is a simple footnote[^1].

-A footnote can also have multiple lines[^2].
+A footnote can also have multiple lines[^multi].

-Test[^3]

 [^1]: My reference.

-[^2]: To add line breaks within a footnote, prefix new lines with 2 spaces.
-This is a second line.

-[^3]: To add line breaks within a footnote, prefix new lines with 2 spaces.
+[^multi]: To add line breaks within a footnote, prefix new lines with 2 spaces.
 This is a second line.

 ### Tables